pagarevijayy/iframe-host-communication/host-project/README.md

-# Host Project
+# Host Project - Reactjs

-Sample host project.
+Sample reactjs host project.
 It can be any other project inside which our iframe is being used.